Translate

 “I have killed a man.”

 The words slipped out before he could stop them.
-He did not even know where they had come from, only that they were true.
+He didn’t know where they had come from, only that they were true.

 “I killed him with my silence.”